ericbutler555/eb-grid/README.md

 ### Column widths, part 2: Fractional widths ###

-Here is a table of all styled column widths, and the class names you can use for them:
+eb-grid allows you to easily set any fractional width up to eighths.
+I stopped there because I don't think any element should be narrower than that.
+Here is a table of all possible column widths, and the class names you can use for them:

 <table>
   <thead>
     <tr>
       <th>Class suffix</th>
-      <th>Alternate syntax to replace "ph" prefix:</th>
+      <th>Optional stand-alone syntax(es) to replace "ph-" prefix:</th>
       <th>Width of element in layer</th>
     </tr>
   </thead>